asyncapi/community/TSC_MEMBERSHIP.md

 The following areas are covered:
-* What is the Technical Steering Commitee?
+* What is the Technical Steering Committee?
-* Why the TSC was formed?
+* Why was the TSC formed?
 * Benefits of becoming a TSC member
 * How to become a TSC member

-If you prefer video, watch our [YouTube video :how to become a TSC member](https://www.youtube.com/watch?v=uG_aLF9Z1F0) .
+If you prefer video, watch our [YouTube video on how to become a TSC member](https://www.youtube.com/watch?v=uG_aLF9Z1F0).

 Definition of common terms in this document:
 * **Maintainers:** Are Contributors who have earned the ability to modify (“commit”) source code, documentation, or other technical artifacts in a project’s repository (“Committers”); They are also referred to as CODEOWNERS on [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)